Azure/azure-powershell/src/Marketplace/docs/Copy-AzMarketplacePrivateStoreCollectionOffer.md

 {}     {DefaultCollection}
 ```

-This command moves or copy offers from source collection to target collections.
+This command copy offers from source collection to target collections.

 ## PARAMETERS